symfony/ux/src/LiveComponent/src/Resources/doc/index.rst

 The ``prevent`` modifier would prevent the form from submitting (``event.preventDefault()``).
-The ``debounce(300)`` modifier will add 300ms of “debouncing” before the action is executed.
+The ``debounce(300)`` modifier will add 300ms of "debouncing" before the action is executed.
 In other words, if you click really fast 5 times, only one Ajax request will be made!

 Actions & Services